Safari Club: Further developments

 The Safari Club could not continue as it was when the 1978–1979 Iranian Revolution neutralized the Shah as an ally.
 However, arrangements between the remaining powers continued on the same course.
 William Casey, Ronald Reagan's campaign manager, succeeded Turner as director of the CIA.
-Casey took personal responsibility for maintaining contacts with Saudi intelligence, meeting monthly with Kamal Adham and then Prince Turki.
-Some of the same actors were later connected to the Iran–Contra affair.
+Casey took personal responsibility for maintaining contacts with Saudi intelligence, meeting monthly with Kamal Adham and then Prince Turki Al-Faisal.
+Some of the same actors were later connected to the Iran–Contra affair, and Saudi Arabia provided the funds for the attempted assassination of Sayyed Mohammad Hussein Fadlallah.

 The existence of the Safari Club was discovered by the Egyptian journalist Mohamed Hassanein Heikal, who was permitted to review documents confiscated during the Iranian Revolution.Mamdani, Good Muslim, Bad Muslim (2004), p.
 84. "The existence of the club came to light after the 1979 Iranian Revolution when Mohamed Heikal, a highly respected Egyptian journalist and onetime advisor to President Nasser, was given permission by the new Khomeni government to go through the deposed Shah's archives.
 Heikal came upon an agreement setting up a formal association, dated September 1, 1976, and signed by the heads of several intelligence agencies, all strategic allies of the United States in the Cold War.